Swanscombe: Blue Circle

 The Associated Portland Cement Manufacturers (APCM), later known as Blue Circle Industries, came to the area in 1900 and by 1920 owned four local factories located at Swanscombe, Northfleet, Greenhithe and Stone.

 By 1970 the North Kent cement industry had evolved to become the largest centre for the production of cement in Europe, supporting a long tradition of research and development to perfect the processes used in the manufacture of chalk-based products.
 Since then the industry has declined considerably due to the potential for more economic manufacture elsewhere, and by 2007 only two operational kilns remained, both at Northfleet.
 As of 2014 all have been removed.

 Developments

 One of the large quarries created as a legacy of the cement industry, between Watling Street and the village of Stone, is the site of the Bluewater (shopping centre), one of the largest such centres in Europe.

 An adjacent quarry is to be given up for housing – more than 6,000 houses will be built there.
-The development by Land Securities, known as 'Eastern Quarry', will consist of three primary schools, a secondary school, a health and social care centre and more than 20 acres of new parkland, lakes and woodland.
+The development by Land Securities, known as Ebbsfleet Valley, will consist of three primary schools, a secondary school, a health and social care centre and more than 20 acres of new parkland, lakes and woodland.